Categories

 Reduction in Depression and Anxiety

-Several studies suggest that ayahuasca may have antidepressant and anxiolytic properties.
-The brew’s ability to enhance emotional processing, coupled with its effects on serotonin receptors, may help alleviate symptoms of depression and anxiety.
-Some research has shown that ayahuasca can reduce symptoms of treatment-resistant depression within hours, with effects that can last for weeks or even months after a single session.
+Several studies suggest that ayahuasca could have antidepressant and anxiolytic properties.
+The Ayahuasca’s ability to enhance emotional processing, together with its effects on serotonin receptors, may help alleviate symptoms of depression and anxiety.

 Altered Neurochemical Balance